How to Fix a Microphone That’s Not Working

 Check gain and phantom power

 If the connection is solid but you hear nothing, the issue is often the gain knob turned all the way down, or missing phantom power.
 Condenser mics need 48V phantom power to work at all — if it is off, the mic stays silent.
-Dynamic mics (like an SM58) do not need it.
+Dynamic mics (like an SM58) do not need it; if you are unsure which type you own, our guide to condenser vs dynamic microphones makes the difference clear.
 Turn up the gain slowly while watching your meter, and review our gain staging guide so you set healthy, non-clipping levels.

 Select the correct input device